 What are the symptoms of jumper’s knee?

 The very first symptom of jumper’s knee is pain in the area between the kneecap and the shinbone.
 The pain usually begins while performing physical activity.
 It may eventually get to a point where it is constant and interfering with regular daily activities.
 This may include walking up the stairs or performing chores.
 As with any type of tendonitis, the pain will only get worse over time, which is why it is so important to seek professional sports medicine help.

 If you are experiencing pain in your knee area, you may be suffering from patellar tendonitis.
 The best approach is to contact an experienced sports medicine doctor.
 Dr. Bob Meyer has worked with many professional and collegiate athletes with knee injuries.

-Treatment for jumper’s knee may include a combination of many different methods including: non evasive EPAT laser pulse therapy, MyAct Compression therapy and more.
+Treatment for jumper’s knee may include a combination of many different methods including: non evasive EPAT shockwave therapy, MyAct Compression therapy and more.
 Dr. Bob will diagnose the cause of your pain and create a custom sports injury treatment program designed to get back to your top performance fast.